revolverobotics/tsg-portal/readme.md

 * Next, run `git checkout dev`.
 * Now type `composer install`.
 * You should see `composer` installing the necessary packages.
 * When done, send me a chat and we'll go from here.
+Please try to research as much as possible about Git.
+Also please research Laravel (laravel.com).
+It is the framework that the code is based on.

 thank you,